mrorigo/a2a-acp/README.md

 ### **Production-Ready Architecture**
 - **✅ 240+ comprehensive tests** covering all functionality
 - **✅ Full A2A v0.3.0 compliance** with input-required workflows
-- **✅ Enterprise-grade security** with audit logging and resource quotas
+- **✅ Enterprise-grade security** with audit logging, resource quotas, and governed approvals
 - **✅ Bash-based tool execution** with unlimited flexibility
 - **✅ Real-time push notifications** with delivery analytics
 - **✅ Stateful conversations** with context persistence across tasks